-I advocate a plan that guarantees access to all Americans, including the 35-million who are uninsured.
+I advocate a plan which guarantees access to all Americans, including the 35-million who are presently uninsured.
 This system must also provide long-term and home-care measures, cost containment measures, a unified billing system to cut red tape and choices in determining one's physician.

 Q What percentage, or by what amount, should the U.S. defense budget be cut?

 A The greatest threats to our nation's security are no longer external, but come from within as a result of unemployment, poverty and poor education.
 I propose a reduction of the defense budget by a minimum of 30 percent over the next five to seven years.